JaneliaSciComp/hortacloud-website/content/docs/user_manual/appstream_basics.md

 ## The AppStream environment

 In general, the AppStream environment behaves like a Windows desktop computer running a single application, Horta.
 Because it's running in a browser, though, there are some important differences.
 Many of them are managed via the AppStream toolbar at the top of the screen.

+Older AppStream toolbar:

-{{< imglink src="../AppStream-toolbar.png" link="../AppStream-toolbar.png" alt="AppStream toolbar" width="761px" >}}
+{{< imglink src="../AppStream-toolbar.png" link="../AppStream-toolbar.png" alt="AppStream 1 toolbar" width="761px" >}}

+Newer AppStream toolbar:

+{{< imglink src="../AppStream2-toolbar.png" link="../AppStream2-toolbar.png" alt="AppStream 2 toolbar" width="1076px" >}}

 ### Data import and export: file system and clipboard

+**Note**: The AppStream toolbar may differ slightly; the icon positions referred to below are for the older AppStream version.

 Web browsers are constrained with respect to how they read and write data on a computer, and applications running in virtual machines displayed in a browser, even more so.